 My name is Lani Axman.
 But my yoga students know me as Harsimrit Kaur, and the five little people I spend most of my time with call me Mom.
-I am a book author, Therapeutic Imagery Facilitator, KRI certified Kundalini Yoga Instructor, phytophile, and a Mormon.
-I have lived in the Phoenix, AZ area for almost nine years.
+I am a book author, Therapeutic Imagery Facilitator, KRI certified Kundalini Yoga Instructor, phytophile, and an active Mormon.
+I have lived in the Phoenix, AZ area for ten years.

 If you read nothing else I have to say, please at least read this: You are holy, divine, and deeply loved.
 You are a tower of strength.
 Every day that you’re still alive, you are triumphing.

 I have struggled deeply at times to want to be alive.
 I have known deep darkness and despair.
 But I chose to cling to tiny glimmers of hope, and I chose to stay, no matter how painful it was to live each day.
 Living with darkness is not weakness.
 Living in the face of darkness requires almost-inhuman strength.
 Fortunately, staying alive is no longer a struggle for me.
 I am grateful… every day… that I chose to hope, to stay, to live.